 Please don’t make your cat a vegetarian.
 If you want to cook for your cat (and can deal with having meat in your vegan refrigerator), then that’s OK, as long as you realize that it is very difficult to make a homemade, nutritionally balanced diet for your cat without screwing something up.
-If you want to attempt it, make sure it’s recommended by a board-certified veterinary nutritionist (that does not mean trying whatever you stumble upon on the Internet!), as it will require appropriate electrolyte, vitamin, and mineral supplementation (especially focusing on phosphorous, calcium, Vitamin A balance, among a few other things!).
+If you want to attempt it, make sure it’s recommended by a board-certified veterinary nutritionist (that does not mean trying whatever you stumble upon on the Internet!), as it will require appropriate electrolyte, vitamin, and mineral supplementation (especially focusing on phosphorous,

 Share This Article